Trip organizer comparison

 Where TripNoted is different

-Automatic dedup + normalization so schedule changes, rebookings, and hotel updates replace stale details instead of creating itinerary clutter.
+Automatic dedup + normalization so schedule changes, rebookings, and hotel updates replace stale details in place instead of stacking up as itinerary clutter.

-Trip-scoped assistant that answers questions using your real bookings plus past trip context, then asks for explicit approval before any Apply action.
+Trip-scoped assistant that answers questions using your real bookings plus that history, then asks for explicit approval before any Apply action.

-Trust-first controls: minimize Gmail body storage, keep delete and disconnect actions obvious, and keep connected calendars synced as travel details change.
+Trust-first controls: minimal Gmail body storage, obvious delete and disconnect, never selling your travel data, and connected calendars that stay in sync as details change.

 Choose TripNoted if

-- Your biggest pain is messy confirmations and updates, not initial map-based planning.
+- Your trip is already booked and your pain is messy confirmations and updates, not initial map-based planning.

 Choose Wanderlog if

-- You want rich trip design, route planning, budget tracking, and group collaboration.
+- You want rich pre-booking trip design: map planning, route optimization, budgets, packing lists, and group collaboration.

 Feature comparison